catrone3/shadowrunNotes/Locations/South Florida/Evo Renewal Zone.md

 #miami
 Until ten years ago this area was abandoned, having been devastated by natural disasters, population decline, and neglect.
-The Evo corporation bargained with the Caribbean league to rehabilitate this are in return for exclusive property rights.
+The [[../../AAA Corps/Evo|Evo]] corporation bargained with the Caribbean league to rehabilitate this are in return for exclusive property rights.

-Many Evo environmental engineers, laborers, and other corporate workers live and work here, testing innovative ecological and developmental techniques but vast areas are in various states of ruin, neglect, or bear signs of half finished or failed projects.
+Many [[../../AAA Corps/Evo|Evo]] environmental engineers, laborers, and other corporate workers live and work here, testing innovative ecological and developmental techniques but vast areas are in various states of ruin, neglect, or bear signs of half finished or failed projects.

-Evo employees in unrelated fields, such as biofabrication, are beginning to move in and work here.
+[[../../AAA Corps/Evo|Evo]] employees in unrelated fields, such as biofabrication, are beginning to move in and work here.

 Population: 40,000.